tsackton/taelgar/History/Timeline of Sembaran History.md

 ### Overview
 In the autumn of 1650, after three summers of campaigning, the [[Shattered Ice Clan]] has been cleansed from the land.
 Three years prior, a hobgoblin dominion stretched in the Enst valley, from the [[Sentinel Range]] to the headwaters of the Aure in Addermarch, and even northwards into the Barony of Varbonne.
 It is now gone, although people have only slowly started returning to the war-torn lands.

 The reign of [[Cece I]] is a time of peace and prosperity.
-The borders are secure, trade is growing, and Sembara's relations with its neighbors are friendly, and the hobgoblin threat, although not entirely gone, is isolated to [[The Western Marches]].
+The borders are secure, trade is growing, and Sembara's relations with its neighbors are friendly, and the hobgoblin threat, although not entirely gone, is isolated to [[The Western Marches|the Western Marches]].
 # Recent Events
 Since DR 1713 (1 Robert I)